getcarina/getcarina.com/_tutorials/001-containers-101.md

 ---
 title: Containers 101
 slug: containers-101-introduction-containers
-description: Introduction to container concepts, and how to create a container using Rackspace Container Service
+description: Introduction to container concepts, and how to create a container using Docker
 topics:
   - containers
+  - Docker
   - beginner
   - tutorial
 ---

-###What are containers?###
+###What are containers?

 Containers virtualize an operating system, tricking applications into believing that they have full, unshared access to their own copy of the OS.
 However, there